 Some days you may see a lot of animals and birds, and other days barely anything.
 There are no guarantees in the wild.
 When your ranger starts spending 20 minutes talking about a tree you’ve just seen, then you can expect a quiet drive.
 If you see rhinos, do not geo tag the locations.
 This helps poachers to find them.
 (The Big 5 refers to the lion, leopard, elephant, buffalo and rhino).

 Expect a lot of bumping and bouncing around because the roads are untarred.
 Game rangers refer to this as the African massage at no extra charge.

 No matter how hot it was at the camp, game drives can get quite chilly in the early mornings and late evenings – because you are travelling in an open Landrover at a fair amount of speed.
 Always carry a jacket.

 Your safari packing list should include neutral coloured clothes and comfortable shoes, long trousers to avoid being bitten by insects, and a hat, a jacket. and sunscreen for sun protection.
 And do not forget your camera, your binoculars and some safari books to get you in safari mode.

 If you're going to a malaria region, consult with your doctor or pharmacist beforehand.

 Once you’re back at the camp, you can relax and enjoy the luxurious surroundings.
 You will be waited on hand and foot and will be fed gourmet meals until you feel like bursting.
 There isn’t anything quite like it.

+Need a place to stay while you enjoy South African wildlife?
 Here are some amazing private safari lodges to visit in South Africa.

+Would you like to go on a safari ?
 Do you have any safari tips?
 Please do share them in the comments below.